 YWCA Canberra’s workplace giving program allows employees to regularly donate to a range of our programs and services through automated payroll deductions.
 This includes:

-Your employees’ collective impact through workplace giving will instil a great sense of common purpose and pride among your team, and foster a culture of corporate social responsibility.
+Your employees’ collective impact through workplace giving will instil a great sense of common purpose and pride among your team.

 Specifically, workplace giving: